vignettes of a teacher showing kids gardening, a teacher elbow bumping a student and a student reach for a book

 Affirmation

-How can I use practices that honor all students’ identities and experiences, affirm them as learners, and support them to succeed in school and life?
+How can I use practices that honor all students’ lived experiences and cultures, affirm them as learners, and support them to succeed in school and life?

 Vision at a Glance